How do I receive payment online?

 - A payment gateway

-In this article, we’ll go over both of these—and also take a look at a couple of alternatives, such as MobilePay and PayPal.
+In this article, we’ll go over both of these—and also look at a couple of alternatives like MobilePay and PayPal.

 What is a merchant agreement?